-Putting the spotlight on tax deductions for workers in retail
+Putting the spotlight on tax deductions for retail staff

-Retail employees like sales assistants, store managers, suppliers and buyers often ask us what tax deductions they should claim on their annual tax return.
+Retail employees like sales assistants, store managers, suppliers and buyers often ask us what tax deductions for retail they should claim on their annual tax return.

 If you work in a retail shop, there are a lot of tax deductions you might be able to claim.